dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

         client, "Opportunity", last_timestamp.last_value, "SystemModstamp"
 		)
 ```

+`last_timestamp`: Argument that will receive [incremental](../../general-usage/incremental-loading) state, initialized with "initial_value".
+It is configured to track "SystemModstamp" field in data item returned by "get_records" and then yielded.
+It will store the newest "SystemModstamp" value in dlt state and make it available in "last_timestamp.last_value" on next pipeline run.

 Besides "opportunity", the there are several resources that use replace mode for data writing to the
 destination.